A book on ethics and philosophy of values

 suivre sur twitter

-First he asks the question: What one should learn from artists. - How can we make things beautiful, attractive, and desirable for us when they are not?
+He begins by asking the question: What one should learn from artists. - How can we make things beautiful, attractive, and desirable for us when they are not?
 And I rather think that in themselves they never are.

 1. Ibid., §301